U.S. flag

 Grant Makes Dream a Reality for Montana Small Business

 In southwestern Fallon County near Ismay, a long, gravel road crisscrosses a landscape reminiscent of the Badlands.
-Twenty miles down the road through a beautiful valley brings one to Crescent Cross Ranch, home to a fourth generation Montana ranching family, the Lanes.
-Their… [Read More]
+Twenty miles down the road through a beautiful valley brings one to Crescent Cross Ranch, home to a fourth generation Montana ranching family, the Lanes. … [Read More]

 Ranchers in pasture with their cows